wp-plugins/megamenu/readme.txt

 Features:

 * Zero theme edits
 * Drag & drop widget editor
-* 6 column panels (widgets can span multiple columns)
+* Menu panels can be from 1-8 columns wide (widgets can span multiple columns)
 * Flyout (traditional) or Mega Menu menu styles
 * Menu Icons
+* Hide Text option
+* Disable Link option
+* Menu item align option (float links to right hand side of menu)
+* Sub menu align option
 * Activate Menu on either hover (intent) or click
 * Fade/Slide/None transitions
 * Compatible with touch screen devices
-* 3 'down' arrow icon styles
-* Built in theme editor with color picker
+* Built in theme editor
 * Works with multiple menus on the same page
 * Works with menus tagged to multiple Theme Locations
 * < 1kb JavaScript when gzipped (also works when JS is disabled)